 Secrets management overview

-- Setting up a component for a specific secret store solution.
+- Set up a component for a specific secret store solution.

-- Retrieving secrets using the Dapr secrets API in the application code.
+- Retrieve secrets using the Dapr secrets API in the application code.

-- Optionally, referencing secrets in Dapr component files.
+- Optionally, reference secrets in Dapr component files.

-Application code can call the secrets building block API to retrieve secrets from Dapr supported secret stores that can be used in your code.
-Watch this video for an example of how the secrets API can be used in your application.
+You can call the secrets API in your application code to retrieve and use secrets from Dapr supported secret stores.
+Watch this video for an example of how the secrets management API can be used in your application.

 For example, the diagram below shows an application requesting the secret called “mysecret” from a secret store called “vault” from a configured cloud secret store.

-Notice that in all of the examples above the application code did not have to change to get the same secret.
-Dapr did all the heavy lifting here via the secrets building block API and using the secret components.
+In the examples above, the application code did not have to change to get the same secret.
+Dapr uses the secret management components via the secrets management building block API.

-When configuring Dapr components such as state stores it is often required to include credentials in components files.
-Instead of doing that, you can place the credentials within a Dapr supported secret store and reference the secret within the Dapr component.
-This is preferred approach and is a recommended best practice especially in production environments.
+When configuring Dapr components such as state stores, you’re often required to include credentials in components files.
+Alternatively, you can place the credentials within a Dapr supported secret store and reference the secret within the Dapr component.
+This is the preferred approach and recommended best practice, especially in production environments.

 To provide more granular control on access to secrets, Dapr provides the ability to define scopes and restricting access permissions.
 Learn more about using secret scoping